ckb-next/ckb-next/README.md

 - **Solution:** Some BIOSes have trouble communicating with the keyboard.
 They may prevent the keyboard from working correctly in the operating system as well.
 First, try booting the OS *without* the keyboard attached, and plug the keyboard in after logging in.
 If the keyboard works after the computer is running but does not work at boot, you may need to use the keyboard's BIOS mode option.
 - BIOS mode can be activated using the poll rate switch at the back of the keyboard.
 Slide it all the way to the position marked "BIOS".
 You should see the scroll lock light blinking to indicate that it is on.
 (Note: Unfortunately, this has its own problems - see Known Issues.
 You may need to activate BIOS mode when booting the computer and deactivate it after logging in).
 - **Problem:** Keyboard isn't detected when plugged in, even if driver is already running
 - **Solution:** Try moving to a different USB port.
 Be sure to follow [Corsair's USB connection requirements](http://forum.corsair.com/v3/showthread.php?t=132322).
+Note that the keyboard does not work with some USB3 controllers - if you have problems with USB3 ports, try USB2 instead.
 If you have any USB hubs on hand, try those as well.
 You may also have success sliding the poll switch back and forth a few times.

 Known issues
 ------------